 Several arguments have been put forth for denying drug users access to medical treatment.
 Some simply assert that drug users do not deserve the same access to medical treatment as persons who do not ingest illegal drugs.
 Others say that people dependent on drugs abuse the health system by demanding a disproportionate share of emergency services.
-Still others argue that drug users are not capable of adhering to complicated HIV treatment regimens.
+Still others argue that drug users are not capable of adhering to complicated HIV treatment regimens.163

-Advances in antiretroviral therapy have improved the survival and quality of life of many HIV-positive people and have reduced morbidity and mortality.
-Despite the benefits of ART, studies have found that drug users are not offered this treatment with the same frequency as other HIV-positive people.
-In an article published in the New England Journal of Medicine, researchers concluded that drug users are less likely to receive ART than other groups.
-This situation exists, according to the authors, despite studies that document good compliance with therapy when it is delivered in the context of outpatient HIV services in drug treatment programs or hospitals.
+Advances in antiretroviral therapy have improved the survival and quality of life of many HIV-positive people164 and have reduced morbidity and mortality.165 Despite the benefits of ART, studies have found that drug users are not offered this treatment with the same frequency as other HIV-positive people.
+In an article published in the New England Journal of Medicine,166 researchers concluded that drug users are less likely to receive ART than other groups.
+This situation exists, according to the authors, despite studies that document good compliance with therapy when it is delivered in the context of outpatient HIV services in drug treatment programs or hospitals.167 A study published in 1998 involving HIV-positive injection drug users in Baltimore, Maryland supported these findings.168 Only 14 percent of participants in the study reported that they had received potent antiretroviral therapy; 63 percent had received no antiretroviral treatment.169 It was found that the following factors were associated with the failure of drug users to receive such treatment: non-enrollment in a drug treatment program, active injection drug use, lack of primary care, and lack of health insurance.